mlcommons/modelgauge/docs/plugins.md

 1. You can now distribute your package however you want.

 For an example of how this works, see the [demo_plugin](https://github.com/mlcommons/modelgauge/tree/main/demo_plugin) directory.

+## Adding a plugin to a local checkout of ModelGauge

+If you have a local checkout of ModelGauge, you can add your module by creating a new file in the desired namespace.
+For example, if you want to add a Test, you can create a new file in `modelgauge/tests/`.

+### Adding a plugin to ModelGauge's repository

+If you would like to create a plugin that is distributed as part of the ModelGauge repository, there are a few points of guidance.
+First, if you are adding a Test that doesn't require any additional poetry dependencies, you can put your files in `plugins/standard_tests/modelgauge/tests/`, and skip the rest of this section.

+TODO: Write the guidance for adding a plugin requiring a dependency.